yumeone/ml_dl_nlp_road_map/deep_learning2/RNN/README.md

 Recurrent Neural Networks(RNN) are a type of Neural Network where the output from the previous step is fed as input to the current step.

+Recurrent Neural Networks (RNN) are a class of Artificial Neural Networks that can process a sequence of inputs in deep learning and retain its state while processing the next sequence of inputs.
+Traditional neural networks will process an input and move onto the next one disregarding its sequence

 #### Use case:

 ![img.png](https://miro.medium.com/max/875/1*hEa9ciQBUQcN2rtIDoK3CA.png)